-Lazy mornings spent strolling a new city, latte in hand, no longer exist when you’re traveling with little ones.
+Lazy mornings spent strolling a new city with a latte in hand no longer exist when you’re traveling with little ones.
 Thankfully, Chicago offers amazing adventures the whole family will adore.
-Here are nine of our favorites.
+Here are nine of our favorite things to do in Chicago with kids..

 Visit Sue at the Field Museum.
 Dinosaurs may be ancient history but seeing the remains of one up-close is mind-blowing.
 Sue is the largest and most complete Tyrannosaurus rex fossil ever found and is sure to scare away any monster lurking in your kid’s closet.
 Pro tip: The Field Museum gets very crowded, especially in the summer, so if your kids are early risers — head here prior to 11 a.m. to beat the masses.
 Basic admission is $18 for adults; $13 for kids.